JElchison/backup-full-android/README.md

 * Performs a full backup via Android's [adb](https://developer.android.com/tools/help/adb.html) tool
 * Writes resultant backup file named (with current timestamp) in directory of your choosing
 * Resultant backup file is encrypted using a user-provided password
+* Resultant backup file is set with read-only permissions
 * Runs on any OS having a Bash environment

 ## Usage